baltikum/Abacus/README.md

 It is divided in three parts, the user-interface, networking classes, and overview that simplified connects backend together.

+You can find personal reflections and team reflections in documents

+APK file is available under the Build folder

 ## Trello
 The projects scrumboard was made and used in Trello and it can be found here <br>https://trello.com/b/oBP6vXgw/abacus